 Our overseas subsidiary, MIMS, has also established the "MIMS Code of Business Conduct," which is applied to all employees of MIMS as well as agents and other external partners.

-The Risk Management Department oversees compliance measures for the entire Group on a cross-organizational basis.
-At the same time, the Internal Audit Department conducts audits on compliance with laws and regulations, nurturing an ethical awareness, and the status of Group-wide risk management.
+The Risk Management Department oversees compliance measures for the entire Group on a cross-organizational basis, while the Internal Audit Department conducts audits on compliance with laws and regulations, nurturing an ethical awareness, and the status of Group-wide risk management.

 Elimination of antisocial forces

 We are firmly committed to preventing any relationship with antisocial forces that threatens the order and safety of civil society.
-We are working to strengthen our system for eliminating antisocial forces in cooperation with related organizations as a member of the Tokuboren (the Metropolitan area violation prevention association.)
-When starting new transactions, we conduct strict checks on our business partners and strive to prevent transactions with antisocial forces by including clauses to eliminate antisocial forces in contracts and other documents.
+We are working to strengthen our system for eliminating antisocial forces in cooperation with related organizations as a member of the Tokuboren (the Metropolitan area violation prevention association).
+When starting new business transactions, the Group strictly checks business partners and strives to prevent transactions with antisocial forces by including provisions regarding the elimination of antisocial forces in contracts, etc.